DISCOVER YOUR GOLD

 Western Michigan University provides many resources for students in the College of Engineering and Applied Sciences, where we are committed to your success.

 Need tutoring help?
-The Student Success Centers at WMU are focused on providing free support in STEM-related courses for all CEAS students.
+The Student Success Centers at WMU are focused on providing free academic support in STEM-related courses for all CEAS students.

 The STEP Program helps students develop the academic skills and habits, life skills and connection to CEAS and WMU so you can successfully complete your studies and become engineers and applied scientists.